 The Central Reimbursement Register (CTR)

-If you receive reimbursement, you become registered in the CTR register.
-The CTR register records how much money you have spent on reimbursable medicine within a period of one year.
-It is the size of this amount - also called your balance - which determines the percentage share that the pharmacy is to deduct from the price when you buy medicine.
+If you receive reimbursement, you are registered in the CTR register.
+The CTR register records how much money you have spent on reimbursable medicine within a period of one year – also called the reimbursement period.

 What details are kept in the CTR register?

 - The reimbursement price of every medicine purchase you have made

 - The total amount of reimbursement granted

 - Whether you were younger or older than 18 at the beginning of the reimbursement period

 - The date when you bought reimbursable medicine for the first time, thus marking the beginning of your one-year reimbursement period

 - The pharmacy where the purchase was made